vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 and is content if he is able to be plainly and unerringly understood."

-Another critic (The Indian People) is no less eulogis- tic : — "As a speaker, Mr. Tilak has nothing of the demagogue or the impassioned platform orator about him.
+Another critic (The Indian People) is no less eulogis###tic : — "As a speaker, Mr. Tilak has nothing of the demagogue or the impassioned platform orator about him.
 There are no high-sounding phrases, no flights of rhetoric.
 His manner is subdued and free